kubesphere-sigs/fluent-operator-walkthrough/README.md

 	- [How to check the configuration and data](#how-to-check-the-configuration-and-data)

 <!-- /TOC -->
-## Prerequisite
+## Prerequisites

-To get some hands-on experience on the Fluent Operator, you'll need a minikube cluster.
-You also need to set up a Kafka cluster and an Elasticsearch cluster in this Kind cluster.
+To get some hands-on experience on the Fluent Operator, you need a Kubernetes cluster - minikube is used here.
+You also need some kind of data sink to receive logs, in this case we set up a Kafka cluster and an Elasticsearch cluster in the same Kubernetes cluster.

 ```shell
 # If you already have a K8s cluster, you can skip installing minikube.